 The endangered Southern Resident killer whales (SRKWs) that inhabit the Pacific Coast of Canada and the United States are balancing on a knife-edge.
-New research conducted by an international team of renowned scientists representing academic and conservation organizations in three countries have published their findings in Nature’s open access journal Scientific Reports.
+New research conducted by an international team of renowned scientists representing academic and conservation organizations, including Raincoast Conservation Foundation, in three countries have published their findings in Nature’s open access journal Scientific Reports.
 The study shows a 25% chance that these iconic whales could be gone within the next 100 years.
 However, with appropriate and resolute actions that increase salmon abundance and reduce noise, this risk of extinction could be significantly reduced.

 Understanding cumulative effects of multiple threats is key to guiding effective management to conserve endangered species.
 The critically endangered, Southern Resident killer whale population of the northeastern Pacific Ocean provides a data-rich case to explore anthropogenic threats on population viability.
 Primary threats include: limitation of preferred prey, Chinook salmon; anthropogenic noise and disturbance, which reduce foraging efficiency; and high levels of stored contaminants, including PCBs.
 We constructed a population viability analysis to explore possible demographic trajectories and the relative importance of anthropogenic stressors.
 The population is fragile, with no growth projected under current conditions, and decline expected if new or increased threats are imposed.
 Improvements in fecundity and calf survival are needed to reach a conservation objective of 2.3% annual population growth.
 Prey limitation is the most important factor affecting population growth.
 However, to meet recovery targets through prey management alone, Chinook abundance would have to be sustained near the highest levels since the 1970s.
 The most optimistic mitigation of noise and contaminants would make the difference between a declining and increasing population, but would be insufficient to reach recovery targets.
 Reducing acoustic disturbance by 50% combined with increasing Chinook by 15% would allow the population to reach 2.3% growth.